-Story revolves around an idea Jai Agnihotri (Salman Khan) who is an ex-army Major creates to help people.
+The story revolves around Jai Agnihotri (Salman Khan) who is an ex-army Major who lives to help people.
 The idea is that when somebody helps you, you don't tell him/her 'Thank You', but instead help three other people in return and tell them to help three others too.
-Jai, thanks to his never ending fight for justice, is framed by the home minister for the crimes he never committed.
+Jai, thanks to his never-ending fight for justice, is framed by the home minister for the crimes he never committed.
 Whether he comes out clean or not forms the crust of the story.
-The story has a progression of sorts and could be digestible even by a non-salman fan, even though it is not at all new.
+The story has a progression of sorts and could be digestible even by a non-Salman fan, even though it is not at all new.

-Jai Ho is, without any doubt, is Salman Khan show, but the director cleverly cast good actors for key roles so that the emotional conflict in the film will work fine.
+Jai Ho is, without any doubt, Salman Khan's show, but the director has cleverly cast good actors for key roles, so that the emotional conflict in the film will work fine.
 Irrespective of the nature of the film, Tabu delivers a mature and natural performance as Salman's sister.
 Daisy Shah plays the essential love interest of the hero.
-Salman and Daisy has a good chemistry which is very visible on screen.
+Salman and Daisy have a good chemistry, which is very visible on screen.

-Santhosh Shukla, an former Big Boss contestant, has done a small villain role, but has delivered a unique performance.
-All the actors have done their part well, except Ashmit Patel who fortunately don't have a meaty role in this film.
+Santhosh Shukla, a former Big Boss contestant, has done a small negative role, but has delivered a unique performance.
+All the actors have done their part well, except for Ashmit Patel who fortunately doesn't have a meaty role in this film.
 The climax fight scene is quite realistic and has a lot of blood in it.
 It just reminds you of the climax action scene in John Abraham's Force.
-Bangalore based stunt choreographer Ravi Verma has done a great job and his thrills are the USP of this Salman Khan film.
+Bangalore-based stunt choreographer Ravi Verma has done a great job and his thrills are the USP of this Salman Khan film.

 The technical department of this film has done a commendable job.
 National Award winner Sabu Cyril served as the art director for this movie, while highly acclaimed cinematographer Santhosh Thundiyil handled the camera.
 Even though the songs are not that impressive, the movie has all the potential to become a blockbuster.